julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 The wish-maker and grief shifter.

-- ✧ *Folklore:* Blown into the wind to send prayers to the dead.
+**✧ Folklore:** Blown into the wind to send prayers to the dead.
 Used in folk divination and wish magic.

-- ✧ *Magical Uses:* Release, renewal, communication with the spirit world.
+**✧ Magical Uses:** Release, renewal, communication with the spirit world.

-- ✧ Healing Tip: Drink root tea for liver and emotional cleansing.
+**Healing Tip:** Drink root tea for liver and emotional cleansing.

 ---